wso2-attic/ballerina-integrator/README.md

 ```
    $ ballerina run --config phone_store_service/ballerina.conf phone_store_service/
 ```
-NOTE: The above configuration is the minimum configuration required to enable tracing and metrics.
+> NOTE: The above configuration is the minimum configuration required to enable tracing and metrics.
 With these configurations, the default values load as configuration parameters of metrics and tracing.

 ### Tracing

 You can monitor ballerina services using in built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
 Follow the following steps to use tracing with Ballerina.

 - You can add the following configurations for tracing.
-Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.
+> NOTE: These configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.

 ```
    [b7a.observability]